A sailing trip aboard the schooner Mary M Lewis from Bridgetown to Georgetown – Summer 1939.

 Notice:

-• that a lot of the old wooden houses only had shutters rather than glass windows.
+• A lot of the old wooden houses only had shutters rather than glass windows.

 Michael Carter shared this with us: